Read the latest and greatest from our team

 Nutrition

 While undergoing Vicodin detox, the body is attempting to repair itself.
-The bad substances are on the way out, and during this time it’s important to make sure good substances are going in.
-If you eat junk food, it will possibly hinder the process because your body will be denied the essential, helpful nutrients that it’s craving.
+The harmful substances are on the way out, and during this time, it’s important to make sure good substances are going in.
+If you eat junk food, it may hinder the process because your body will be denied the essential nutrients it needs.

 Eating healthy food is important, but it’s also critical that you drink plenty of water.
 Dehydration is common for people going through detox, and a state of dehydration can greatly enhance the unpleasant symptoms of withdrawal.